 Lehigh Connects provides a great way to network and communicate with the Lehigh Community, including alumni professionals from your academic major.
 Log in today to browse thousands of alumni profiles for information and advice on your career goals.
 Now is the perfect time to maximize networking advantages during your job or internship search, even from your couch.

 What is Lehigh Connects?

 Think of Lehigh Connects as Lehigh’s own LinkedIn.
 We asked alumni to volunteer to support students as they shape their career goals and prepare for life after Lehigh.
 Every profile you see on Lehigh Connects represents an alumni who wants to help students!
 Students are encouraged to sign in to browse alumni profiles to find an alum in a position, company or industry of interest.
 The purpose of this network is to connect students to alumni who have professional experience, resources, advice and industry knowledge that will help students explore career options or be ready to start their own career paths.
-To date, over 18,000 messages have been sent and 8,000+ users engage on the website (numbers as of June 2023).
+To date, over 18,000 messages have been sent and 9,000+ users engage on the website (numbers as of June 2023).